Polynomial Identity Testing via Evaluation of Rational Functions: Read-Once Oblivious Algebraic Branching Programs

 \begin{proposition} For every $d \in \{-1,\dots,l\}$, there is $s \in \{0,\dots,n\}$ such that $C_d=0$ and $C_{d+1} \ne 0$ with respect to the partition \(U=\{1,\ldots,s\}\), \(V=\{{s+1},\ldots,n\}\), where $C_{-1} \doteq 0$. \end{proposition}

-\paragraph{Combining ingredients.} Let us find out what lower bound on $\rank(C)$ the prior ingredients give us as a function of the position $d = d_1$ in the interval where we have a guaranteed zero-to-nonzero transition as in \cref{claim:ROABP:dselect}.
+\paragraph{Combining ingredients.} Let us find out what lower bound on $\rank(C)$ the prior ingredients give us as a function of the position $d = d_1$ in the interval where we have a guaranteed zero-to-nonzero transition as in \expref{Proposition}{prop:ROABP:dselect}.
 Starting from position $d_1$, keep increasing the position index until we hit the next zero block, say at position $d_2$, where we use $C_{l+2} \doteq 0$ as a sentinel.
-See \cref{fig.roabp}.
+See \expref{Figure}{fig.roabp}.